lacanoid/datalink/ROADMAP.md

 - show OS dir owner in `datalink.directory`
 - check  permissions in `curl_save()`
 - ✔︎ trigger on `dl_new_files` to check that files don't exist
-- files with ON UNLINK DELETE don't get deleted if the have not been linked first
+- ✔︎ files with ON UNLINK DELETE don't get deleted if the have not been linked first
 - `substr()` et al should throw a warning/error when file not found
-- streaming write functions

 Maybe
 =====